Departments

 When a department is no longer needed:

-- Open the department for editing
+- Open the department and click Toggle Status

 What Happens to Inactive Departments

-- No longer appears in dropdown selections
+- No longer appears in dropdown selections for new assignments

 - Existing records reference is preserved

-- Can be reactivated if needed
+- Can be reactivated by toggling status again

 - Historical reports still show the department

 Always reassign employees before deactivating a department.
-Employees cannot belong to an inactive department.

 Best Practices